 The DWP Social Fund cannot help with travel costs directly.
 However, the government has schemes and options for those who need help towards their transport.
 When you reach 60 in the UK, you can apply for a free bus pass.
 You can apply for these online, and you will receive one from your local council.
 Depending on your council, you should receive your pass within 2-6 weeks.
 If you live in London, you can get a pass that allows you to travel on buses, tubes and trains.

-If you would like to speak to a member of the DWP team face to face, you can find your nearest DWP Office online by searching for your nearest Job Centre, or Job Centre Plus.
+In order to meet a member of the DWP staff in person, you can find your nearest DWP Office online by searching for your nearest Job Centre, or Job Centre Plus.
 DWP offices are usually held in these buildings, along with other departments responsible for certain benefits from the UK Government.

 Sometimes you may have to repay some of your benefit to the Department of Work and Pensions.
 This is because you have been overpaid at your fault.
 Reasons for this could be that you entered incorrect personal information, you didn’t report a change in your circumstances, you gave the wrong information when reporting a change to your circumstances, or you received two payments instead of one and did not inform the DWP.
 You should always contact the DWP if you think that something is wrong with your benefit payment, or if your circumstances have changed.
 If you need to make repayments, ring the number above, and they will put you into contact with the Debt Management teams.
 Once you have contacted Debt Management, you can send the money you owe via online banking.
 Their bank details are: